wg12385/MLNMR_smash_18/README.md

 | $^3J_{HH}$ Coupling | 0.22 | 0.66 |

 ### FCHL
-The FCHL representation comes from
+The FCHL representation comes from [this paper](https://aip.scitation.org/doi/10.1063/1.5020710), the name is derived from the initials of the authors.

 ### SLATM